Established in 1979 to serve as an advocate for artists’ space needs, Artspace effectively fulfilled that mission for nearly a decade.

 Artspace’s first three live/work projects were in Saint Paul: the Northern Warehouse Artists’ Cooperative (1990), Frogtown Family Lofts (1992), and Tilsner Artists’ Cooperative (1993).
 In the mid-1990s, Artspace broadened its mission to include non-residential projects.
 The first of these, the Traffic Zone Center for Visual Art (1995), transformed a historic bakery in the Minneapolis Warehouse District into 24 studios for mid-career artists.

 Since then, Artspace has expanded its range of activities to include projects in operation or development in more than 20 states across the nation.
 In all, these projects represent nearly 2,000 live/work units and millions of square feet of non-residential community and commercial space.
-Artspace has evolved from a Minnesota organization with a few national projects into a truly national organization based in the Twin Cities, with offices in New York, Los Angeles, Denver, Seattle, New Orleans and Washington DC.
+Artspace has evolved from a Minnesota organization with a few national projects into a truly national organization based in the Twin Cities, with additional offices in New York and Washington DC.

 Artspace programs fall in three broad categories: Property Development, Asset Management, and Consulting Services.